Kristina01111000/WordPressTheme/README.md

 Currently working on Dr. W's site

 	->> saving css changes in extras.css

-	-> add  pictures -> stockphotos? how to on extras page -> finding good pictures is going to be the hard part -> no background photos underneath text, just wrapped and as breaks -> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links -> putting a picture in the header or the body, pick one, i prefer body -> with gecko theme in editor main background photo is set in theme -> body settings -> need to put seperate pictures into additional css -> figure out how to make pictures scroll -> change to scroll
+	-> finish pages -> benefits needs work, nutrition needs work -> with gecko theme in editor main background photo is set in theme -> body settings -> need to put seperate pictures into additional css -> figure out how to make pictures scroll -> change to scroll -> highlight different sections then add to group to make group work -> figure out how to make color stretch across screen and not mess with side bar To Do:

-	-> highlight different sections then add to group to make group work -> figure out how to make color stretch across screen and not mess with side bar -> add sidebar to left side too
+	-> add  pictures -> stockphotos? how to on extras page -> finding good pictures is going to be the hard part -> no background photos underneath text, just wrapped and as breaks -> add sidebar to left side too
 	-> make text sixe 12
 	-> remove top menu from home page